Hadronic Equation of State and Speed of Sound in Thermal and Dense Medium: Introduction

 \section{Introduction}

 Despite the outstanding understand of the structure of matter at energy density much larger than the critical value which defines the hadron-quark deconfinement phase transition, one of the yet-unsettled problems of theoretical physics is the characterization of equation(s) of state (EoS) describing the behaviour of thermodynamic quantities at finite temperatures and densities.
-On one hand, the lattice QCD calculations are reliable, especially at very high temperatures and densities.
-On the other hand, the exact equation of state of the hadronic matter is still rather complicated.
-In describing the ground state properties of nuclear matter having a large number of finite nuclei, the Hartree-Fock theories using Skyrme effective interactions are shown to be quite successful \cite{hf13}.
+On one hand, the lattice quantum chrormodynamics (QCD) are reliable, especially at very high temperatures and densities.
+On other hand, the exact equation of state of the hadronic matter is still rather complicated.
+In describing the ground state properties of nuclear matter having a large number of finite nuclei, the Hartree-Fock theories using Skyrme effective interactions are shown to be quite successful \cite{hf13a,hf13b,hf13c}.
 Nevertheless, as concluded in \cite{shortcoming}, it seems that serious concerns about basic physical symmetries arise when using EoS derived from Skyrme interactions in framework of Hartree-Fock theories, especially at finite temperatures.
 Furthermore, it is found that the speed of sound seems to violate the causality constrains leading to superluminal phenomena.
-Regardless these difficulties in suggesting a reliable EoS for the nuclear ground state, the speed of sound is widely considered as an order parameter for the critical behavior in the strongly interacting matter.
-Early lattice QCD calculations \cite{earlylqcd} have shown that the speed of sound possesses a {\it sharp dip} over the critical region, where the deconfinement phase transition is believed to take place through a slow crossover.
-Such a dip becomes weak with refining the certainty of the lattice QCD calculations \cite{lqcd1,lqcd2,bazazev,lqcd3,lqcd4}, which is based on extreme enriching the computing facilities and utilizing powerful algorithms.
+Early lattice QCD calculations \cite{earlylqcda,earlylqcdb} have shown that the speed of sound possesses a {\it dip} in the critical region, where the deconfinement phase transition is believed to take place through a slow crossover.
+Such a dip becomes weak with refining the certainty of the lattice QCD calculations \cite{lqcd1,lqcd2,bazazev,lqcd3,lqcd4}.
+The refining is based - aiming others - on extreme enriching the computing facilities and utilizing powerful algorithms \cite{lqcd4}.